Faculty of Health, Education and Environment

-I joined Toi Ohomai 2016 and teach across all three years of our marine and environmental diploma/degree courses.
+I joined Toi Ohomai in 2016 and teach across all three years of our marine and terrestrial diploma/degree courses.
 My teaching areas include terrestrial and freshwater ecology, invertebrate biology, statistics and legislation.

-I enjoy having the opportunity to travel with students on of the amazing field trips across New Zealand, which forms part of the course.
+I enjoy having the opportunity to travel with students on amazing field trips across New Zealand, which form part of our courses.

 I love teaching at Toi Ohomai because we really get to know our students and see them progress through their studies and into careers they love.

 I started off exploring my interest in the environment with a bachelor’s degree in biology at the University of Canterbury, and went on to complete my Master of Science in ecology, working in forest remnants on farmland in the Waikato.
 By the end of this period I was hooked on applied research, with a focus on invertebrate ecology.